Long-term prediction intervals with many covariates: Simulation

 Regarding covariates, we consider two scenarios (i) $p<n$ and (ii) $p>n$.
-In scenario (i), (See Table \ref{tab:SIM 90 LD}) we compare p.i.'s based on OLS, LAD and LASSO estimators.
-We set $n=8736$ ($\approx$ 1 year of hourly data), $m=168,336,504,672$ (1,2,3,4 weeks of hourly data), and $p=319$.
-It is close to the set-up of our empirical application (except that the horizon spans up to 17 weeks in the empirical part).
-In case (ii), (See Table \ref{tab:SIM 90 HD}) we only use the LASSO.
-The vector $\bm x_i\in\IR^p$ consists of the same 151 weather variables and 168 (resp.
-336 for case ii) deterministic variables, which will be described in Section \ref{sec:real data analysis}.
-The elements of $\bm \beta\in\IR^p$ are obtained as i.i.d draws from the uniform distribution $U[-1,1]$ or Cauchy distribution.
-Unlike for the OLS and LAD, the theoretical properties of LASSO depend on the sparsity assumption, hence we exploit the robustness with different scenarios for the sparsity of $\bm \beta$, i.e., $s=100(1-\|\bm \beta\|_0/p)=99\%,90\%,70\%,50\%,20\%$.
-We keep the (sparse) $\bm \beta$ fixed for all $1000$ repetitions of our experiment.
-We set $n=336$ (2 weeks of hourly data), $m=24,48,72,96$ (1,2,3,4 days of hourly data) and $p=487$.
+In scenario (i) (See Table \ref{tab:SIM_50_LD_uniform }), we compare PIs based on OLS, LAD, and LASSO estimators.
+We set $n=8736$ ($\approx$ 1 year of hourly data), $m=168,336,504,672$ (1,2,3,4 weeks of hourly data), and $p=319$ (151 weather variables and 168 periodic variables), similarly to our empirical application (except that the horizon there spans up to 17 weeks) described in Section \ref{sec:real data analysis}.
+In scenario (ii) (See Table \ref{tab:SIM_50_HD_uniform }), we only use the LASSO as the other two estimators are not uniquely identified.
+We set\footnote{We reduce $n$ for computational convenience so that the $p>n$ does not have to be very large.} $n=336$ (2 weeks of hourly data), $m=24,48,72,96$ (1,2,3,4 days of hourly data) and $p=487$ (151 weather variables and 336 periodic variables).